irasan/babagifts/README.md

 ### Borrowed Code
 Hint about removing up and down arrows from quantity input field in the shopping bag was taken [here](https://www.geeksforgeeks.org/how-to-disable-arrows-from-number-input/)

+Tutorial on how to link to different section of the same page from [here](https://engineertodeveloper.com/a-better-way-to-route-back-to-a-section-ids-in-django/)